-Gets an instance of SoapTransportLiaison.
-This is an implementation that handles the details of communication between the UDDI client and server using SOAP and some underlying transport protocol (in this case HTTP).
+Gets an implementation of the SoapTransportLiaison interface.
+This is an implementation that handles the details of communication between the UDDI client and server, using SOAP and some underlying transport protocol (in this case HTTP).

-'''

 SoapTransportLiaison transport = new OracleSoapHttpTransportLiaison();

-'''

 Calls a helper method to set up proxy information, if necessary.
-You can specify HTTP proxy information for accessing the OracleAS UDDI Registry on the command line, using parameters, such as -Dhttp.proxyHost=<hostname> -Dhttp.proxyPort=<portnum>.
+You can specify HTTP proxy information for accessing OracleAS UDDI Registry on the command line, using parameters, such as -Dhttp.proxyHost=hostname -Dhttp.proxyPort=portnum.

-'''

 setHttpProxy((SoapHttpTransportLiaison)transport);

-'''

-Uses SoapTransportLiaison and the URL of a UDDI inquiry registry to initialize an instance of UddiClient, which connects to the specified OracleAS UDDI Registry.
-The UddiClient instance is the primary interface by which clients send requests to the OracleAS UDDI Registry.
+Uses the SoapTransportLiaison instance and the URL of a UDDI inquiry registry to initialize an instance of UddiClient, which connects to the specified OracleAS UDDI Registry.
+The UddiClient instance is the primary interface by which clients send requests to OracleAS UDDI Registry.

-'''

 UddiClient uddiClient = new UddiClient(szInquiryUrl, null, transport);

-'''

-Note: The UddiClient instance, by default, operates as a UDDI v2.0 client (the latest version supported).
+Note: The UddiClient instance, by default, operates as a UDDI v2 client (the latest version supported).
 If a specific version is needed, the version can be specified either through another constructor, or the JVM property oracle.uddi.client.defaultVersion.

-'''

 -Doracle.uddi.client.defaultVersion=1

-'''

 Uses the UddiClient instance to perform a find business request.
-Specifically, it finds all business entities that start with the letter T and prints out the response.
+Specifically, it finds all businessEntities that start with the letter T and prints out the response.
 Note that input parameters and return values are objects that precisely mimic the XML elements defined in the UDDI specification.

 ''' // Find a business with a name that starts with "T" String szBizToFind = "T"; System.out.println("\nListing businesses starting with " + szBizToFind); // Actual find business operation: // First null means no specialized FindQualifier. // Second null means no max number of entries in response. // (For example, maxRows attribute is absent.)
 BusinessList bl = uddiClient.findBusiness(szBizToFind, null, null); // Print the response.
-System.out.println("The response is: "); List listBusinessInfo = bl.getBusinessInfos().getUddiElementList(); for (int i = 0; i < listBusinessInfo.size(); i++) { BusinessInfo businessInfo = (BusinessInfo)listBusinessInfo.qet(i); System.out.println(businessInfo.getName()); System.out.println(businessInfo.getFirstDescription()); Name name = businessInfo.getFirstNameAsName(); if (name != null) { System.out.println("name=" + name.getContent() + " ; xml:lang=" + name.getLang()); Description description = businessInfo.getFirstDescriptionAsDescription(); if (description != null) { System.out.println("description=" + description.getContent() + "; xml:lang=" + description.getLang()); } '''
+System.out.println("The response is: "); List listBusinessInfo = bl.getBusinessInfos().getUddiElementList(); for (int i = 0; i < listBusinessInfo.size(); i++) { BusinessInfo businessInfo = (BusinessInfo)listBusinessInfo.get(i); System.out.println(businessInfo.getBusinessKey()); Name name = businessInfo.getFirstNameAsName(); if (name != null) { System.out.println("name=" + name.getContent() + "; xml:lang=" + name.getLang()); } Description description = businessInfo.getFirstDescriptionAsDescription(); if (description != null) { System.out.println("description=" + description.getContent() + "; xml:lang=" + description.getLang()); } '''